 How Often Should You Clean Your Dog’s Ears?

 Like all decisions involving your pets’ ears, how frequently you clean them requires a conversation with your veterinarian.

 Factors like breed, skin conditions, allergies, and activity play a role in the decision.
-Remember that cleaning his ears too frequently can cause ear infections, and improper cleaning, in which fluid gets trapped, can cause an infection as well.
+Remember that cleaning his ears too frequently can cause chronic ear infections, and improper cleaning, in which fluid gets trapped, can cause an infection as well.